 You have determined the key details of your restaurant’s food and beverage offer and are ready to start ticking all the legal boxes.
 Go through the below list to apply for the correct licenses, insurance and certificates you will need for opening a restaurant venue.

 Before applying for certain licenses it can be a good idea to get some independent advice.
 Consultants can provide incredibly specific and helpful advice on how to begin your restaurant journey as a top player.
-With regards to health & safety, fire safety and food hygiene our consultants can audit and prepare you for all legal requirements.

 - Alcohol license

 - PRS and a PPL for Music license

 - TV license

 - Food premises approval